 You shouldn’t be the only one celebrating when good work is done by your team.
 Creating a sense of shared purpose makes your team involved in recognition and reward.
 It’s not only important for the well-being of your employees, but also for the success of your company.

 During your first gig as a manager, you’ll want to know when you and your team are performing above expectations.
-So, make an effort to reward hard work and to celebrate every time a goal is met.
-Everything from a humble thank you, to a fun happy hour or a nifty reward ladder can make a huge difference in enthusiasm.
+So, make an extra effort to reward hard work and commend your employees every time a goal has been met.
+Everything from a humble thank you, to a fun happy hour or a nifty reward ladder can make a huge difference in keeping the enthusiasm level high.

 Alright, you’re all set to launch your managing journey!
 Start with your strategic planning definition and go from there.
-Holding these four tips to heart, we are confident you’ll turn out an excellent manager.
+By holding these four tips close to heart, we are confident that you’ll turn out to be an excellent manager.
 Best of luck!

 If you’d like some more information on how to create an efficient strategic plan, read our guide, or try our strategic planning tool for free!